adieuadieu/serverless-chrome/examples/serverless-framework/aws/README.md

 ### Capture Screenshot of a given URL
  When you the serverless function, it creates a Lambda function which will take a screenshot of a URL it's provided.
 You can provide this URL to the Lambda function via the AWS API Gateway.
 After a successful deploy, an API endpoint will be provided.
 Use this URL to call the Lambda function with a url in the query string.
-E.g. `https://XXXXXXX.execute-api.us-west-2.amazonaws.com/dev/chrome?url=https://google.com/`
+E.g. `https://XXXXXXX.execute-api.us-east-1.amazonaws.com/dev/screenshot?url=https://github.com/adieuadieu/serverless-chrome`.
+Add `&mobile=1` for mobile device view.

 #### Deploying